S.Africa regulator says at advanced stage of Pfizer vaccine review | Health

 On Thursday, Europe's medicines regulator said it had started a rolling review of the Sputnik V vaccine, an important display of confidence in the shot that paves the way for its potential approval across the 27-nation bloc.
 South Africa, the hardest-hit by the pandemic on the African continent in terms of recorded infections and deaths, hopes to receive 117,000 Pfizer doses before the end of the month from global vaccine distribution scheme COVAX.

 Those doses would be part of an "exceptional distribution" allocated to the country by COVAX as efforts to ramp up vaccination across Africa gather pace.
-In the second quarter South Africa expects to start receiving more Pfizer doses under a bilateral deal.
+South Africa has also secured 20 million shots from Pfizer and "our anticipation was that the first amount of 600,000 would arrive here before the end of March and between 5 and 7 million should arrive in April to June," the country's Health Minister Zweli Mkhize said in a separate briefing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)